Best Strawberry Cobbler

 For the cobbler filling:

-• Vanilla extract – Always use pure vanilla extract for the freshest vanilla flavor.
+• Vanilla extract: Always use pure vanilla extract for the freshest vanilla flavor.
 Imitation vanilla extract can be bitter.

 Biscuit topping:

-• Sugar – Again, white granulated sugar is best here for the flavor and the texture.
+• Sugar: Again, white granulated sugar is best here for the flavor and the texture.

-How to make strawberry cobbler?
+How to make

-Grease your baking dish with butter and set it aside.
+Prepare the pan: First, I grease a baking dish with butter and set it aside.

-Now, add lemon juice, zest, sugar, and strawberries to a saucepan over medium heat and stir with a wooden spoon until it comes to a boil.
-In a small bowl, mix the cornstarch in the water until it dissolves.
-Then, add it to the strawberry mixture and bring it back to a boil, stirring frequently, for two or three minutes until it thickens.
-After, pour it into your prepared baking dish.
+Thicken: In a small bowl, I mix the cornstarch in the water until it dissolves.
+Then, I add it to the strawberry mixture and bring it back to a boil, stirring frequently, for two or three minutes until it thickens.
+After, I pour it into the prepared baking dish.

-strawberry cobbler topping ingredients made of flour and butter in a bowl
+Strawberry cobbler topping ingredients made of flour and butter in a bowl.

 Expert tip